 How to ripen a cantaloupe

-As I said before, you a cantaloupe will not continue to ripen after it has been pick.
-You can however make it soften and become juicer.
+As I said before, you a cantaloupe will not continue to ripen after it has been picked.
+You can however make it soften and become a juicer.